 And he shall speak great words against the most high, and shall wear out the saints of the most high, and think to change time and laws: and they shall be given into his hand until a time and times and the dividing of time.
 And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most high, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.

-Apocalyptic thinking, inspired by this text and a number of other prophetic visions found in places like the apocryphal Book of Enoch, became all the rage in Palestine.
-The Son of Man must be coming soon, many Jews believed, because the four imperial beasts had now run their course.
+Apocalyptic thinking, inspired by this text and a number of other prophetic visions found in places like the apocryphal Book of Enoch, became all the rage in Jewish Palestine.
+The Son of Man must be coming soon, many Jews believed, because the last of the four imperial beasts now reigned supreme.
 Surely the time was nigh for God to grant his chosen people dominion over all the world, as he had promised Daniel he would do.

 Downtrodden people looking forward to an apocalypse tend to be receptive to would-be prophets among their ranks.
 We can presume that Jesus was far from the only self-proclaimed enlightened one who wandered among the Jewish villages of Galilee, the particularly hardscrabble northern region of Palestine.
 In fact, children today still learn of one of the others in Sunday school: John the Baptist, the itinerant preacher and prophet whose “meat was locusts and wild honey,” and who, according to the gospels, baptized the young Jesus in the Jordan River.

-There is no reason, on the other hand, to think that Jesus ever called himself the incarnate son of God, or ever believed himself to be such a person.
+There is no reason, on the other hand, to think that Jesus ever called himself the incarnate son of God, or ever believed himself to be such a divine figure.
 He was a mortal — God’s chosen mortal, yes, who was destined to rule the world when the apocalypse came, but a mortal nonetheless.
-Some of his most famous prophecies from the gospels take on a markedly different flavor when understood in his light, such as this one from the Gospel of Mark which has been vexing believers for the better part of two millennia now, thanks to its manifest failure to come to pass: “Truly I tell you, some of you standing here will not taste death before they see that the kingdom of God has come in power.”
-In this problematic passage, Jesus was quite likely referring to a temporal kingdom ruled by his mortal self rather than, as later Christians would come to believe, his triumphant return from beyond the grave to pass a final judgment on all the people of the world, past and present, and live in peace with those who passed muster for all eternity.
+Some of his most famous prophecies from the gospels take on a markedly different flavor when understood in this light, such as this one from the Gospel of Mark which has been vexing believers for the better part of two millennia now, thanks to its manifest failure to come to pass: “Truly I tell you, some of you standing here will not taste death before they see that the kingdom of God has come in power.”
+In this problematic passage, Jesus was quite likely referring to a temporal kingdom ruled by his mortal self rather than his triumphant return from beyond the grave to pass a final judgment on all the people of the world, past and present, and live in peace with those who passed muster for all eternity.

 But what of the story that seemed to provide a sort of physical proof of the resurrection of Jesus: the story of a group of his female followers visiting his tomb two days after his crucifixion, only to find it empty?
 The historian of religion John Dominic Crossan among others has pointed out what a bizarre story this is even long before one gets to the big reveal of an empty tomb.
 Why on earth should Jesus have been buried in a tomb at all?
 He was, after all, a pauper who was executed like any other common criminal — executed alongside, as the gospels famously tell us, two petty thieves.
 Crucifixion was not typically followed by any form of dignified burial.
 Its real purpose was to serve as a deterrent to anyone else who might be thinking of breaking the laws of Rome or otherwise challenging Roman hegemony, and one of the ways it accomplished that goal was the degradation of its victims even after their deaths on the cross, by leaving their bodies hanging there to rot and be slowly devoured by birds and scavenging animals.
 Anyone who attempted to interfere with such a corpse could expect to face crucifixion himself.
 Thus, as Crossan has stated, the real body of the real Jesus Christ is more likely to have wound up in the bellies of hungry dogs than in a cozy cliff-side tomb.
 At best, it might have been tossed into a mass grave after the birds and beasts had had their fill.
 Tombs were awarded to the rich and to the nobility, not to peripatetic prophets preaching dangerous anti-Roman propaganda.

-The early Christians were not unaware of this incongruity at the center of their tale of the resurrection.
-In fact, being much more acquainted with the realities of Roman crucifixion than we are today, the problem would have stood out that much more clearly for them.
+The early Christians could not have been unaware of this incongruity at the center of their tale of the resurrection.
+In fact, the problem would have stood out even more clearly for them, given that they were much more acquainted with the realities of Roman crucifixion than we are today.
 To put it bluntly, they needed to find an excuse to get Jesus’s body down off his crude cross and into a palatial tomb.
 The Gospel of Mark describes the following as occurring immediately after Jesus has expired on the cross:

 Joseph of Arimathea, an honourable counsellor, which also waited for the kingdom of God, came, and went in boldly unto Pilate, and craved the body of Jesus.
 And Pilate marvelled if he were already dead; and calling unto him the centurion, he asked him whether he had been any while dead.
 And when he knew it of the centurion, he gave the body to Joseph.
 And he bought fine linen, and took him down, and wrapped him in the linen, and laid him in a sepulchre which was hewn out of a rock, and rolled a stone unto the door of the sepulchre.
 And Mary Magdalene and Mary the mother of Jesus beheld where he was laid.